 Classifieds / Obituaries

-Messages of condolence may be placed at www.brockiedonovan.com.
+Messages of condolences may be emailed to email@example.com.

 Expression of sympathy may be made at firstname.lastname@example.org

-On line condolences can be sent email@example.com.Jamiesons Funeral Services of Glenboro in care of arrangements.
+On line condolences can be made at www.willmorchapel.com.Jamiesons Funeral Services, Willmor Chapel, of Glenboro in care of arrangements.
 827-2480.

 In order to contact our Classified Department, please call: 204-571-7400 or email: email@example.com